Shaving: Wet shaving

 There are two types of manual razors: straight razor and safety razors.
 Safety razors are further subdivided into double-edged razors, single edge, injector razors, cartridge razors and disposable razors.

 Double-edge razors are named so because the blade that they use has two sharp edges on opposite sides of the blade.
 Current multi-bladed cartridge manufacturers attempt to differentiate themselves by having more or fewer blades than their competitors, each arguing that their product gives a greater shave quality at a more affordable price.

 Before wet shaving, the area to be shaved is usually doused in warm to hot water by showering or bathing or covered for several minutes with a hot wet towel to soften the skin and hair.
+Dry hair is difficult to cut, and the required cutting force is reduced significantly once the hair is hydrated.
+Fully hydrated hair requires about 65% less force to cut, and hair is almost fully hydrated after two minutes of contact with room temperature water.
+The time required for hydration is reduced when using higher temperature water.

 A lathering or lubricating agent such as cream, shaving soap, gel, foam or oil is normally applied after this.
 Lubricating and moisturizing the skin to be shaved helps prevent irritation and damage known as razor burn.
 Many razor cartridges include a lubricating strip, made of polyethylene glycol, to function instead of or in supplement to extrinsic agents.
 It also lifts and softens the hairs, causing them to swell.
 This enhances the cutting action and sometimes permits cutting the hairs slightly below the surface of the skin.
 Additionally, during shaving, the lather indicates areas that have not been addressed.
 When soap is used, it is generally applied with a shaving brush, which has long, soft bristles.
 It is worked up into a usable lather by the brush, either against the face, in a shaving mug, bowl, scuttle, or palm of the hand.

 Since cuts are more likely when using safety razors and straight razors, wet shaving is generally done in more than one pass with the blade.
 The goal is to reduce the amount of hair with each pass, instead of trying to eliminate all of it in a single pass.
 This also reduces the risks of cuts, soreness, and ingrown hairs.
 Alum blocks and styptic pencils are used to close cuts resulting from the shave.